phillipjenks/nbody/README.md

 ```

 Usage the `-c` argument you can provide an optional configuration file as input to set up the sim parameters.
 These parameters are
-- TotalTime: Total simulation time
+- TotalTime: Total simulation time.
+Defaults to 1.
-- TimeStep: The simulation time step
+- TimeStep: The simulation time step.
+Defaults to 0.01.
-- OutputFrequency: Amount of time in between data dumps (this name will likely change)
+- OutputFrequency: Amount of time in between data dumps (this name will likely change).
+Defaults to 0.01.
-- GravityStrength: Constant parameter that defines the strength of gravity
+- GravityStrength: Constant parameter that defines the strength of gravity.
+Defaults to 0.001.
-- SofteningParam: Constant that is added to r^2 in the denominator of the gravity equation to avoid numerical errors from dividing by small numbers
+- SofteningParam: Constant that is added to r^2 in the denominator of the gravity equation to avoid numerical errors from dividing by small numbers.
+Defaults to 0.0025.
+- Solver: ('rk4' or 'newtonian') Sets the integration scheme.
+Defaults to 'rk4'.
 - DebugOutput: (0, 1, T, True, F, or False) Controls detail of output.
 False is recommended unless you're debugging your sim parameters.
+Defaults to true.

 ## Test Problems